10 Dog Training Shortcuts That Actually Work (Trainers Use These Too)

 Should I Use a Professional Trainer or Train Myself?

-Want to save money while bonding with your dog?
-You can train yourself using basic commands and positive reinforcement.
-However, hire a professional trainer if you’re facing aggression issues or complex behavioral problems needing expertise.
+Want to save money and bond with your dog?
+You can train yourself with simple commands and positive reinforcement.
+However, if you’re struggling with aggression or other serious behavioral issues, it may be best to hire a professional dog trainer.

 How Do I Stop My Dog From Barking Excessively?